- About PA Farm Link

 It is a daunting task.
 However, Pennsylvania Farm Link’s goal is to serve Pennsylvania agriculture and ensure the 4.2 million acres of Pennsylvania lands remain in agriculture production for many years.

-There will be two farm transition/succession workshops this fall.
-The workshops are designed to help farm business owners and family members who want to have a succession/transition plan for their farm.
-These workshops will solidify what you'd like to see happen to your farm while evaluating financial feasibility, legal considerations and management concerns.
+PA Farm Link has two Farm Succession planning workshops planned for 2016: March 19th in Lycoming County and April 7th in Butler County.
+These workshops are designed to help farm business owners and family members looking to create a succession/transition plan for their farm.
+Workshops will solidify what you'd like to see happen to your farm while evaluating financial feasibility, legal considerations and management concerns.
+Registration information will be available in early 2016.
+For questions or more information, contact PA Farm Link office at 717-705-2121 or email email@example.com and someone will be happy to assist you.